JudahRobBer/visualizerFrontend/README.md

 ## Technology Stack
 - **Next.js**: A React framework for building user interfaces and static websites.
+Please note that the new "app" project structure is used.
 - **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
 - **TypeScript**: A superset of JavaScript providing static type checking.
 - **ESLint**: A static code analysis tool for identifying problematic patterns in JavaScript code.